 Each year, pro tennis players from around the globe head down under to compete in the Australian Open and earn a shot at a grand slam title for their shelf.
-The tourney is played on hard courts, just like the US Open, and features high speed ball movement and players moving rapidly to and fro.
+The tourney is played on hard courts, just like the US Open, and features high-speed ball movement and players moving rapidly to and fro.

 The Aussie Open has been in play since 1905 and sports the highest attendance numbers out of all the grand slam events, hosting over 800,000 fans over the course of the tournament.
-Betting on the Australian Open is also popular, with Novak Djokovic often featured near the top of the winner odds.
+Betting on the Australian Open is also popular, with Novak Djokovic often featured near the top of the money line odds.

 2020 Winners: Men’s: Novak Djokovic, Women’s: Sofia Kenin